devans10/pugo/README.md

 This library is designed to provide a simple interface for issuing commands to a Pure Storage FlashArray using a REST API.
 It communicates with the array using the golang http library, and returns the data into types defined within the library.

 This is not designed to be a standalone program.
-It is just meant to provide functions and communication within another progrom.
+It is just meant to provide functions and communication within another program.

 Table of Contents
 =================